Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: The Vector Scotogenic Model

 where ${W}_{\mu\nu}$ and ${B}_{\mu\nu}$ are the usual field strength tensors related to the ${SU(2)}_{L}$ and ${U(1)}_{Y}$ groups, respectively, while $\Phi$ is the SM Higgs field.
-On the other hand, ${k}_{1,2}$, ${\alpha}_{2,3}$ and ${\lambda}_{2,3,4}$ are free parameters, which for this work were assumed to be the values of the reference \cite{C:2022nuo}.
+The coupling constants ${k}_{1,2}$, ${\alpha}_{2,3}$ and ${\lambda}_{2,3,4}$ are free parameters.
 A ${Z}_{2}$ symmetry was assumed here, so the neutral component of ${V}_{\mu}$ may be a dark matter candidate.
 The first, second and third terms of the lagrangian given by Eq. \ref{vsmlagrangian} describe the interaction between the new field ${V}_{\mu}$ and SM gauge bosons.
 The fourth, fifth and sixth terms correspond to a mass term for ${V}_{\mu}$ and self-interaction terms.
 Finally, the last three terms correspond to the interaction of ${V}_{\mu}$ with the Higgs field $\Phi$.

-In this work we are interested in the production of ${V}^{\pm}$ and its subsequent decay into HNLs through its reconstruction using dimuon+MET final states.
+In this work we are interested in the production of charged vector bosons ${V}^{\pm}$ and its subsequent decay into muons and HNLs.
 For this, we introduce into the lagrangian of Eq. \ref{vsmlagrangian}, the interaction of ${V}_{\mu}$ with HNLs given by the following expression

 with